jodygarnett/experiment-hnap/README.md

 * web: war overlay application
 * release: release assembly including installation instructions

+For development details on this approach see [configuration.pdf](configuration.pdf).

 ## Repository Overview

 * `web/` - web application
 * `geonetwork/` - geonetwork submodule
 * `iso19139.ca.HNAP` - hnap schema submodule
+* `release` - release bundle

 Use of submodules:

 ```
 git submodule update --init --recursive
 ```

+In the future when geonetwork and schema-plugins provide stable version numbers the use of submodules above will not be needed.

 ## Build